lycheeverse/lycheeverse.github.io/how-it-works.md

 ## Extractors

+The extractors do all the heavy lifting.
+They extract all links from a given input file and return them as a stream.
+We want the extractors to be as fast and memory-efficient as possible.

-We use three main extractors
+Currently we maintain three main extractors:

 - [Pulldown CMark](https://github.com/raphlinus/pulldown-cmark) for Markdown files
 - [html5gum](https://github.com/untitaker/html5gum) for HTML
 - [linkify](https://github.com/robinst/linkify) as a fallback for plaintext files and other unknown formats.

-The extractors do all the heavy lifting, so we want them to be as fast and memory-efficient as possible.

 [stream]: https://docs.rs/futures/latest/futures/stream/trait.Stream.html
 [reqwest]: https://github.com/seanmonstar/reqwest